 - Mild shampoos like baby shampoos – with less harsh ingredients

-- A microfiber hair towel- helps your hair dry faster and lessen time to heat exposure
+- A microfiber hair towel- helps your hair dry faster and lesson time to heat exposure

 5. Ignore the Short Hair Myth